Everything You Need to Know About Filing a Motorcycle Accident ClaimAugust 28, 2018

 No Motorcycle Helmet Law

-In New Hampshire, motorcycle insurance is not required.
-However, if you choose not to purchase insurance, you must prove that you are financially responsible by filing an SR-22.
+In the Granite State, motorcycle insurance is not required.
+However, if you choose not to purchase New Hampshire motorcycle insurance, you must prove that you are financially responsible by filing an SR-22.
 Generally, it is advised that you purchase motorcycle insurance so that in the case of an accident you are covered.

 Statute of Limitations